Twins vs. Padres Player Props Betting Odds

 Soto Stats

-- Juan Soto has recorded 27 hits with seven doubles, five home runs and 35 walks.
-He has driven in 17 runs with one stolen base.
+- Juan Soto has 31 hits with nine doubles, five home runs, 36 walks and 17 RBI.
+He's also stolen one base.

 Soto Recent Games